-The Capital Asset increased significantly for 2018.
-This was due to Construction in Progress of the new administration/shop complex and engineering services for a new well, pump house and transmission lines.
+The Capital Assets increased significantly for 2019, due to completion of the new administration/shop complex and Construction in Progress on construction and engineering services for a new well, pump house and transmission lines.
 Certain expenses captured in Construction in Progress were expensed rather than capitalized.
-Contributions from developers totaled \$562,386.
-Property was purchased in 2018 for development of a new well site.
+Contributions from developers totaled \$185,567.
+In addition, property was purchased in 2019 for future water storage development in the Northern portion of the District.

-Statement of Revenue and Expense
+Statement of Revenue and Expenses